RiccardoBiffi/defi-stake-yield-brownie/README.md

     - We compute it by looping throught the allowed tokens.
     - Every time the user owns it, we get its price feed * amount and get its total vale
     - we need a mapping with what taken - it's chainlink priceFeed
     - The summation of each token total value is the TVL

+- We allow 3 tokens initially:
+    - RWD (the reward token)
+    - WETH
+    - DAI (as fau_token for testing purposes)